CHAPTER 343

 VII.
 It shall be the policy of DHHS that any placement of a child outside of New England shall require the approval of the division for children youth and families’ director prior to that placement, with specific findings of the need for that placement.

-The sum of $1,000,000 for the fiscal year ending June 30, 2025, is hereby appropriated to the department of health and human services for the purpose of enhancing oversight of residential facilities where New Hampshire children are, or will be, placed, as provided in the provisions of this act.
+The sum of $1,000,000 for the fiscal year ending June 30, 2025, is hereby appropriated to the department of health and human services for personnel and travel for the purpose of enhancing oversight of certification and quality assurance of residential facilities where New Hampshire children are, or will be, placed, as provided in the provisions of this act.
 This appropriation shall be nonlapsing.
 The governor is authorized to draw a warrant for said sum out of any money in the treasury not otherwise appropriated.

 I. How the department has spent the funds appropriated in section 2 of this act, by expenditure category, such as staffing (by position type) and travel expenses, both in-state and out-of-state.